Newborn Session Guide

 What to wear:

-Baby: Nude is best to see those little fingers, toes and baby bottoms, but I have a small selection of outfits you can choose or you can bring your own.
-I also have a variety of accessories (wraps, headbands and hats) to choose from.
+Baby: I typically photograph baby with a diaper and/or bum cover in order to get the detail images of finger and toes.
+I have a growing collection of outfits you can choose or you can bring your own.
+I also have a variety of accessories (wraps, headbands and hats/bonnets) to choose from.

 Mom and Dad: Keep the color palette as neutral as possible.
 Avoid busy patterns or graphics.
 For Dad, a classic button down or polo shirt is great.
 Be sure to trim and clean fingernails.
 Shave with a fresh razor or neatly trim beard/mustache/goatee and keep watch for any stray wiry hairs.
 Use shaving cream and after-shave moisturizer to avoid bumps and redness.